jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/IPC/IPC - Qiqqa Monitor.md

 Which makes one wonder: use SQLite for this (with its query construction and parsing overhead), or go the NoSQL LMDB route?
 - https://www.pdq.com/blog/improving-bulk-insert-speed-in-sqlite-a-comparison-of-transactions/
 - what about our document hashes?
-A *task hash* would be a document hash, task type code *plus* page number (up to at least 2500 as that's about the largest page count in a book I've ever seen). [[Compressing document and other hashes to uin32_t or uint64_t|Can't we compress our document and task hashes to a regular integer number so it's swifter and taking up less memory?]]
+A *task hash* would be a document hash, task type code *plus* page number (up to at least 2500 as that's about the largest page count in a book I've ever seen). [[../Fingerprinting Documents/Compressing document and other hashes to uin32_t or uint64_t|Can't we compress our document and task hashes to a regular integer number so it's swifter and taking up less memory?]]